ZacharyACohen/wales-lab.github.io/README.md

-# mthompson-lab.github.io
+# wales-lab.github.io

-Welcome to the source code for the website of the Thompson Lab, located at UC Merced.
+Welcome to the source code for the website of the Wales Lab, located at Northeastern University.
 Technologies this website uses:

     Jekyll